-The Full Moon of Pisces and its significance
+The Full Moon of Aries and its significance

-"I LEAVE THE FATHER'S HOME AND TURNING BACK, I SAVE."
+"I COME FORTH AND FROM THE PLANE OF MIND, I RULE."
 HM DK through Alice A. Bailey.

 Come join us this full moon with likeminded friends and be a part of the planetary evolution.

 Volunteer Team for Check-dam Visit Tour (Sunday, 16 April)